 The issue of creating a secure rare earth supply outside of China is one that most within the rare earth space are familiar with.

 China is still responsible for roughly 95 percent of the world’s production of rare earth elements, and has gotten itself in hot water with the World Trade Organization (WTO) for imposing export quotas in the past.
-However, outside of the space, the general public is blissfully unaware of the importance of rare earths in their daily lives, never mind the dangers that a lack of supply would pose.
+However, outside of the space, the general public is blissfully unaware of the importance of rare earths in their daily lives, never mind the danger that a lack of supply would pose.

 That’s where Silicon Valley author Ann Bridges comes in.
 Her new book,”Rare Mettle,” shines a light on the difficulties that might arise from a fictional Chinese embargo of rare earth elements.
 Both government and private industry interests are affected, and challenges escalate quickly for both parties in the fast-paced novel.